Skip to main content

 In addition to blooming flowers, chirping birds and warming temperatures, spring in Central Virginia generally signals an uptick in real estate activity.

 Sellers have spent the winter prepping their homes to go on the market.
-Buyers are eager to get out and start searching for their dream properties with the help of professional real estate agent services.
+Buyers are eager to get out and start searching for their dream properties.

 TrendsLocal1“New construction and ‘affordable’ single-family homes—under $350,000—are selling more briskly than ever in our region,” says Billy Flint, managing broker of Flint Property Group.
 “We’re also seeing a rise in popularity for residences that have been updated.”